asukiaaa/BLVD20KM_asukiaaa/README.md

 Switch 3 means address of motor driver.
 If you use multiple motor, set different address for each motors.

+Example project communicate with a driver which address is 1.

 ## Connection

 ### LAN cable pinout of motor driver